yo-alan/symfony1-boilerplate/README.md

 * Using Composer to resolve and download dependencies,
 * Generation via php script only (no bash), no more need of config files
 * Windows compatibility improved! (see previous),
-* There's no more apache setup: Just create/move your project to your Document Root and you're done!.
-(Note: may not be suitable for production environments).
+* There's no more apache setup, but it's easier to deploy your project (see below)

 **As of now, you will need:**